 B.A., SUNY Buffalo, Management and Corporate Finance; J.D., Whittier College School of Law, Los Angeles.

 Mr. Smith specializes in all aspects of complex civil litigation, which includes the handling of civil writs and appeals in the areas of professional liability involving lawyers and other professionals and insurance coverage disputes.
-These involve the litigation of bad faith action arising from both first- and third-party claims.
+These involve the litigation of bad faith actions arising from both first and third-party claims.
 Mr. Smith’s published decisions include Mosier v.
 Southern Cal.
 Physicians’ Ins.
 Exchange (1998) 63 Cal.App.4th 1022; Cedars Sinai v.
 Superior Court (1998) 18 Cal.4th 1, and Farmers Insurance Exchange v.
 Superior Court (2000) 79 Cal.
 App.4th 1400.
 Both of the last two cases helped abolish the tort of spoliation of evidence in California.

 BAR ADMITTANCE AND LICENSURE